qiandongyq/walmart-cookie-toolkit/README.md

 ## Installation

 Unpack the ZIP somewhere.
 Go to chrome://extensions/ and turn on Developer Mode.
 Click on "Load unpacked" and select the directory that you unpacked to.
+Pin it to your extension bar if it required.

 <img src="doc/installation.gif" alt="installation">